RichardRoda/policy-violated-problem-detail/problem-detail.md

 The following extension members are defined per [RFC 9457 section 3.2 extension members](https://www.rfc-editor.org/rfc/rfc9457.html#name-extension-members).
 At least one of these MUST be present.

 * remediationUri - A server specific URI that a requester uses to signal that the state resulting in the policy violation has been remediated.
+This is a JSON string.
 * retryAfter - The number of seconds that the requester SHOULD wait to try again unless the remediationUri or scope are present and successfully used.
 The `Retry-After` header SHOULD also be present in the response if this member is present.
+This is a JSON number.
 * scope - An [RFC 7521 authorization scope](https://www.rfc-editor.org/rfc/rfc7521#section-3.3) required to assert remediation.
 The `WWW-Authenticate: Bearer error="insufficient_scope", scope=<required scope>` header SHOULD be included per [RFC 6750 6.2.3 insufficent_scope error value](https://www.rfc-editor.org/rfc/rfc6750.html#section-6.2.3).
 If remediationUri is specified, it SHOULD be used with a token bearing the specified authorization scope to assert remediation.
 If remediationUri is not present, using the token with a subsequent request asserts remediation.
+This is a JSON string.

 The server SHOULD continue to reject requests unless the conditions described by the extension members present in the response are satisfied.
+The server MAY allow requests if both a remediationUri and scope are specified, but the requester resumed requests with the token bearing the specified scope without using the remediationUri.

 ### Example:
 ```json